-Unless you are a professional artist or art critic it is fair to say that the color meaning is based primarily on instinct and emotion.
+Unless you are a professional artist or art critic it is fair to say that the color meaning and psychology is based primarily on instinct and emotion.
 How someone feels about a color or design is entirely up to the individual and there are no right or wrong answers.
 However the way we feel about color can often be attributed to our subconscious and history, as well as personal preference.

 Throughout the history color schemes has often been used to define different feelings, seasons and ceremonies depending on one’s culture and origin.
 For example early Native Americans used different colored paints to symbolise times of war and death, as well as for spiritual ceremonies and seasonal harvests.
 Steeped in history throughout many cultures, certain colors are associated with particular feelings and emotions that are still very relevant in modern design.